-the most probable source surface brightness distribution for a given set of lens parameters are automatically provided.
-The reconstructed B band HST image is shown in the lowerright panel of Figure 13.
-From this image we can see that the source in the rest frame UV consists of multiple components, including the main galaxy component and two clumps separated by 0.15 arcsec (i.e., 1.2 kpc in projected distance) indicated by the purple and red ellipses.
-The reconstructed H band HST image is shown in Figure 14.
+Thanks to the Bayesian modelling technique, the most probable source surface brightness distribution for a given set of lens parameters is automatically provided.
+The reconstructed B band HST image is shown in the lower-right panel of Fig. 13.
+From this image, we can see that the source in the rest frame UV consists of multiple components, including the main galaxy component and two clumps separated by 0.15 arcsec (i.e., 1.2 kpc in projected distance) indicated by the purple and red ellipses.
+The reconstructed H band HST image is shown in Fig. 14.
 This image shows that the source in the rest-frame optical also consists of multiple components.